 Types of seaweed commonly taken nutritionally

-Nori– Is best known for the seaweed used to make sushi rolls.
+Nori– Best known for the seaweed used to make sushi rolls.
 You can make your own sushi at home by using untoasted nori rolls for maximum nutrient content.
 Cut up dried nori into pieces to add a salty flavor to your soups instead of using salt.

 Kelp – Is available in powder or capsule form for those who do not enjoy eating seaweed.
 It is also the most common seaweed found along the ocean shores.
-Due to their thick leaves they are perfect addition to a detoxifying seaweed bath.
+Due to their thick leaves, they are a perfect addition to a detoxifying seaweed bath.